I’m sure you’re familiar with KFC’s famous slogan “Finger lickin’ good”?

 2 hours of cooking – wrapped in foil

-1 hour of cooking unwrapped at a higher temperature to finish
+1 hour of cooking unwrapped to finish and add sauce.

 …And for the finer details, here’s EXACTLY how to use this technique.